 Coming at a higher price point, this premium food contains the goodness of high-quality proteins, as well as a mixture of vitamins, minerals, and antioxidants.
 Add quality carbohydrates and fiber derived from healthy vegetables, and you are heading for perfection.
 Omegas have also made it to the ingredients list to ensure your Great Dane’s coat will stay nice and shiny.

-The majority of the reviews are strongly positive, as the food doesn’t seem to provoke any health issues while providing all the claimed benefits.
+The majority of the reviews are strongly positive, as the grain free dog food doesn’t seem to provoke any health issues while providing all the claimed benefits.
 The rumor has it, though, that the quality has changed a lot recently, although competitors may very well raise it.
 Also, keep in mind that brand’s signature “small-bite” kibble may not be ideal for large dogs such as Great Danes.

 Taste of the Wild Dry Dog Food